wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-purview-insider-risk-management/includes/5-create-insider-risk-management-policies.md

 18. Select **Next** to continue.
 19. If you've selected **Use custom thresholds for the triggering events**, for each triggering event indicator that you selected in Step 15, choose the appropriate level to generate the desired level of activity alerts.
 20. Select **Next** to continue.
-21. On the **Policy indicators** page, you'll see the indicators that you've defined as available on the **Insider risk settings &gt; Indicators** page.
+21. On the **Policy indicators** page, you'll see the indicators that you've defined as available on the **Insider risk settings > Indicators** page.
 Select the indicators you want to apply to the policy.

     > [!IMPORTANT]
     > If indicators on this page can't be selected, you must select the indicators you want to enable for all policies.
-You can use the **Turn on indicators** button in the wizard or select indicators on the **Insider risk management &gt; Settings &gt; Policy indicators** page.
+You can use the **Turn on indicators** button in the wizard or select indicators on the **Insider risk management > Settings > Policy indicators** page.

     If you've selected at least one **Office** or ***Device*** indicator, select the **Risk score boosters** as appropriate.
 Risk score boosters are only applicable for selected indicators.
 If you've selected a **Data theft** or **Data leaks** policy template, select one or more **Sequence detection** methods and a **Cumulative exfiltration detection** method to apply to the policy.
 22. Select **Next** to continue.